jccguimaraes/project-viewer-plus/README.md

 - A suite of automation tests for better stability and maintainability;
 - Uses dock instead of panel.

+> Atom changes a lot and, due to this nature, sometimes code breaks, features get outdated or even pointless.
+Be kind! :fist:

 ## Configuration

 Please check this [section](/CONFIGURATION.md)!